learn-anything/2017-release/readme.md

 # Build it 🚀

 To run it locally, clone the project and run

 ```
 npm install

 npm start
 ```

+And then connect to http://localhost:3000

 If you want to help, there is an [active slack group](https://knowledge-map.slack.com/) that you can join.